 Prerequisites

 To follow this tutorial, in which we will carry out a simple data manipulation task in R, you only need to install dplyr and tibble if you want to use the add_column() and mutate() functions as well as the %>% operator.
-However, if you want to read the example data, you will also need to install the readr package.
+However, if you want to read the example data, you must install the readr package.

-It may be worth noting that all the mentioned packages are all part of the Tidyverse.
-This package comes packed with a lot of tools that can be used for cleaning data, visualizing data (e.g. to create a scatter plot in R with ggplot2).
+It may be worth noting that all the mentioned packages are part of the Tidyverse.
+This package comes packed with a lot of tools that can be used for cleaning data, and visualizing data (e.g., to create a scatter plot in R with ggplot2).
+Before installing packages, check the R version and update R to the latest version if needed.

 How do I add a column to a DataFrame in R?